-La Rochelle is one of France's most beautiful port cities on the Bay of Biscay on the west coast of France in the Poitou-Charentes region, located between the cities of Nantes to the north and Bordeaux to the south.
-La Rochelle is a good base to use for visits to the Bordeaux wine country or to Cognac.
-Despite being relatively unknown to Americans, La Rochelle is the third most visited city in France, according to the Tourist Office.
+La Rochelle, one of France's most beautiful and historic port cities, is situated on the Bay of Biscay on the west coast in the Poitou-Charentes region.
+Located between the cities of Nantes to the north and Bordeaux to the south, La Rochelle is a good base to use for travels to the Bordeaux wine country or to visit Cognac.
+Despite being relatively unknown to Americans, La Rochelle is the third most visited city in France.

-La Rochelle's weather is dominated by a Gulf Stream which moderates temperatures and keeps La Rochelle warm through the year.
+La Rochelle's weather is dominated by a Gulf Stream which moderates temperatures and keeps La Rochelle comfortable through the year.
 While you won't usually find winter frost or snow in town, if you travel inland you may encounter colder weather.

 The centerpiece of La Rochelle is its heavily fortified old port, called the Vieux Port.
-Behind the three 14th-century stone towers is the medieval core of the city lined with shops and seafood restaurants, a good place to take your evening promenade.
-You can visit the towers, and according to Fortified Places, "the Tour de la Lanterne is particularly interesting for the graffiti inscribed on the walls by captured English privateers who were held there."
+Behind the three 14th-century stone towers is the medieval core of the city lined with shops and seafood restaurants, a good place to take a walk.

-Within La Rochelle's historic quarter is the Hôtel de Ville (City Hall) built between 1595 and 1606 in a Renaissance style surrounded by an older defensive wall.
-It's open to the public
+Within La Rochelle's historic quarter is the Hôtel de Ville (City Hall) built between 1595 and 1606 in a Renaissance style surrounded by the older defensive wall.
+This historic building is open to the public.

-The history of La Rochelle is connected with the sea, of course, so there's a floating Maritime Museum to visit.
+See Cousteau's Calypso: The history of La Rochelle is connected with the sea, of course, so there's a floating Maritime Museum to visit.
 There are three vessels which you can board to tour the museum's displays.
 Five other historic vessels are moored there but are not open to the public.
-The Calypso, which carried Jacques Cousteau and his crew on expeditions around the world, was sunk in an accident in Singapore and was donated to the La Rochelle Musée Maritime.
+The Calypso, which carried Jacques Cousteau and his crew on expeditions around the world, was sunk in an accident in Singapore and subsequently was donated to the La Rochelle Musée Maritime.